Guardians expect rowdy fans for Yanks playoff matchup - NewsBreak

 In addition to the familiar short porch in right, the Yankees count on rabid rooters who helped them to a 57-24 home record, tied for best in the majors.

-“That’s part of the fun of being here,” said Francona, who’s very familiar with New York’s intensity from his days with the rival Red Sox.
+“That’s part of the fun of being here,” said Francona, familiar with the Bronx intensity from his days with the rival Red Sox.
 “It’s not like maybe the old Yankee Stadium.
 But shoot, in the old stadium, you almost wore it as like a badge of honor.”

 Gerrit Cole (13-8) starts the opener for the AL East champion Yankees, who had a first-round bye.
-Cal Quantrill (15-5) takes the mound for the AL Central champion Guardians, who swept two games from Tampa Bay last weekend in the wild-card round and are 26-6 since Sept.
+Cal Quantrill (15-5) takes the mound for the AL Central champion Guardians, who swept two games from the Rays last weekend in the wild-card round and are 26-6 since Sept.
 5.

 Cole lost last year’s wild-card game at Fenway Park and will be making his first home postseason start for the Yankees.
 He led the AL with 33 home runs allowed — 55 of 81 runs off him were driven in by long balls, including seven three-run homers.